nktice/AMD-AI/SallyAIRiddle.md

 [false answers / confused. ]

 TheBloke/Tulu-30B-SuperHOT-8K-GPTQ - [pass]
-"Sally has 1 sister as she is one of 5 children from the same two parents who had 3 boys and 2 girls."
+`"Sally has 1 sister as she is one of 5 children from the same two parents who had 3 boys and 2 girls."`

 TheBloke_upstage-llama-30b-instruct-2048-GPTQ -  [ pass ]
 `"Since there are only two girls in the family, including Sally herself, Sally has one sister."`

 TheBloke_vicuna-33B-GPTQ - [pass]
 [ fairly consistent ]
-"Based on the information provided, Sally has three siblings - two brothers and one sister."
+`"Based on the information provided, Sally has three siblings - two brothers and one sister."`

 TheBloke_Wizard-Vicuna-7B-Uncensored-SuperHOT-8K-GPTQ - [ fail ]
 `"Sally has 1 brother and 4 sisters."`

+TheBloke_Wizard-Vicuna-30B-Uncensored-GPTQ - [pass]
+`"If Sally is a girl, she could be either the oldest or youngest child in the family with three older brothers and one younger brother or one of two older siblings who are also girls.
+Therefore, she has at least one sister."`

 TheBloke_Wizard-Vicuna-30B-Uncensored-GPTQ - [ pass ]
 `"If Sally is a girl, she has only one sister who is also a girl, since there are only two girls in the family out of five children."`

 TheBloke_WizardLM-1.0-Uncensored-CodeLlama-34B-GPTQ - [mixed / fail]
-1 out of 3 random gave the correct answer ("Sally has 1 sister.")
-I tried setting seeds of 0 through 10, and they all said "Sally has 6 sisters."
+1 out of 3 random gave the correct answer (`"Sally has 1 sister."`) I tried setting seeds of 0 through 10, and they all said `"Sally has 6 sisters."`

 TheBloke_WizardLM-1.0-Uncensored-Llama2-13B-GPTQ - [fail]
 [ Consistent but off by 1 ]
-"Sally has 2 sisters"
+`"Sally has 2 sisters"`

 TheBloke_WizardLM-13B-V1.0-Uncensored-GPTQ - [ mixed - fail ]
 `" [...]
 So, Sally has at least one sister out of the remaining two girls. "`